simcesplatform/simcesplatform.github.io/markdown/energy_run-ec-demo.md

 # Running the Energy Community demo scenario simulation

 After successfully [running the first test simulation](core_run-first.md), the next step is to run a simulation with at least one domain component.
-The Energy Community (EC) demo scenario uses platform-managed [StaticTimeSeriesResource](energy_static-time-series-resource.md) components along with the core components.
+The Energy Community (EC) demo scenario uses platform-managed [Static time series resource](energy_static-time-series-resource.md) components along with the core components.
 The scenario is defined at the documentation page [Energy community demo scenario](energy_scenario-ec-demo.md).

 ## Installing the domain component

-To be able to use the [StaticTimeSeriesResource](energy_static-time-series-resource.md) component in a simulation run, it must first be installed.
+To be able to use the [Static time series resource](energy_static-time-series-resource.md) component in a simulation run, it must first be installed.
 Use the following steps to make it available for the platform to use.

 1. Ensure that the file `docker_images_domain.txt` contains the Docker image name for the StaticTimeSeriesResource: `ghcr.io/simcesplatform/static-time-series-resource:latest`